Samreay/ChainConsumer/README.md

 If you are running on HPC or clusters where you can't install things yourself, users may run into issues where LaTeX or other optional dependencies aren't installed.
 In this case, set `usetex=False` in `configure` to request matplotlib not try to use TeX.
 If this does not work, also set `serif=False`, which has helped some uses.

 ### Update History

+##### 1.2.4

+- Fixing issue with Arviz columns changing in their to_dataframe example.
+- Converting from poetry to uv

 ##### 1.2.3